dvmhmdsd/university-applicants-dashboard/README.md

 2. `state-management` folder contains all the `actions`, `reducers` and anything related to the state management with `Redux`.
 3. `shared` folder contains all the components which are shared across the application.
 4. `pages` folder contains all the pages and components that contains the business logic of every UI component.
+5. `components` folder contains all the custom components.